OWASP/www-event-2022-Global-AppSec-SanFrancisco/pages/exhibitor-details.md

 Details on the event schedule can be found here: Available later this week

 **Shipping Materials**
-For booth materials shipping & receiving to and after the show, you will work directly with Freeman.
+For booth materials, A/V, furniture and shipping & receiving to and after the show, you will work directly with [Freeman](/assets/files/ExhibitorFreemanDocumentFinal.pdf).

 **Lead Retrieval**
 1stSales is the official lead retrieval company for Global AppSec San Francisco 2022.
 Exhibitors need to secure their lead scanner app directly from 1stSales [here](https://1stsales.com/signup/APPSECSF-22/AAH48Q/78069300/0eea4Yag_Fx%5bHoJLKlFjC%5bJOTK_7FlxO%5bH$DfP%5bJJ7_UJml%5bH7KK%5bJ3x_3%5bHp3lO%5bJJ7_UJml%5bHxpJjxJlxTFp%5bJp3oE3CK).